springernature/ml-deploy/README.md

     declare -r deploy_script="https://bitbucket.org/springersbm/ml-deploy/raw/master/extras/deploy-modules.sh"
     curl -fsSL $deploy_script | bash /dev/stdin -a my-app -v $app_version -p $modules_version

+### Housekeeping for old application versions

+Over time the `Modules` database will grow in size as it stores every version of every application deployed.
+To keep this under control use `extras/delete-unused-versions.sh`.
+It deletes versions if no activity is found in the server access logs, except for the 10 latest versions which are always kept.
+See the script's comments and usage for more details.

 ## Configuration Management

 ### Applying configuration steps